leonardoaraujosilva/coup-server/README.md

 # Coup Game Backend

 This is a backend server for hosting and playing **Coup**, a bluffing card game.
-The project is implemented in **Kotlin with Spring Boot** and exposes a **REST API** for managing game sessions and player interactions.
+The project is implemented in **Kotlin with Spring Boot** using a hexagonal architecture.
+This server exposes REST APIs and WebSockets to manage game sessions and player interactions.

 Additionally, this server will serve as a foundation for a separate **Python-based module** that employs **reinforcement learning algorithms** to develop an AI that continuously improves to become the best Coup player possible.